 Are you sensing a pattern here?
 Is it just me?
 Anyway…

 Entering the store one year just before it closed and discovering that peppermint vodka was on sale, we knew someone was smiling down on us, and an angel got its wings for sure when the cashier rang up our purchase.
 Whether served in the form of icy shots from the freezer, or mixed with hot cups of cocoa, it was a delight.

 Until we got sick of it, of course.
 You can only drink so much peppermint vodka (though it’s especially delicious in a steaming cup of chestnut hot chocolate!)

-The point that I’m trying to get at with this long-winded story is that mint is a holiday standby, and it comes in many forms.
+The point that I’m trying to get at with this long-winded story is that mint is a standby winter holiday flavor, and it comes in many forms.
 My favorite by far is probably that combo of creamy chocolate with a hint of cooling freshness.

 So, here you go: you’ll love this mint and chocolate extravaganza from Kara Cook.
-And unlike my own mint and chocolate combo of Christmas past, it’s a perfect recipe to get the kids involved in the holiday food prep.
+And unlike my own mint and chocolate combo of that aforementioned Christmas past, this is a perfect recipe to get the kids involved in the holiday food and gift prep.

 Start with Andes Mints and Oreos, green chips and chocolate, and make these right in a muffin tin lined with mini cupcake papers.
 Festive, simple, and super yummy.

 If you’ve never had cream cheese mints before, these treats from Mandy Bird are not to be missed!